rocky-linux/wiki.rockylinux.org/docs/rocky/image.md

 The raspberry pi images are exactly what's labeled on the tin, images for the means of installing to an sd card to run Rocky Linux on a raspberry pi.
 These images are supported by SIG/AltArch community members.

-Traditionally, the repositories and images would be in the same directory as a major release (eg `/pub/rocky/9/rockyrpi`).
+Traditionally, the repositories and images would be in the same directory as a major release (e.g., `/pub/rocky/9/rockyrpi`).
 They are now provided in [SIG](http://dl.rockylinux.org/pub/sig/) directories for Rocky Linux 9 and will likely be backported in the future.

 The git repository that contains the kickstart and other data related to the creation of these images are located at [https://git.resf.org/sig_altarch/RockyRpi](https://git.resf.org/sig_altarch/RockyRpi).